 Vegan Tamales Recipe (Tamales Rojos)

-This plant-based, or vegan tamales recipe is full of authentic Mexican flavors just made without the meat.
+These vegan tamales are full of authentic Mexican flavors just made without the meat.
 Tamales rojos (or red tamales) made with red tamale dough are popular in Northern Mexico and here’s my vegan tribute to them.

 Vegan Tamales Rojos